unelg/CutLang/README.md

-DBXNtuple		Define Ntuple class: vectors of other elementary particles (elec,muon…)	superclass: TObject dbxParticle		Define the base particle class (setters, getters, operators)		superclass: TObject ex1			Define external function						superclass: dbxCut AnalysisController
-Makefile		to compile and prepare the object libraries
+DBXNtuple		Define Ntuple class: vectors of other elementary particles (elec,muon…)	superclass: TObject dbxParticle		Define the base particle class (setters, getters, operators)		superclass: TObject ex1			Define external function						superclass: dbxCut AnalysisController      Degine analysis control class PrintEfficiencies	Print out efficiencies for an analysis ReadCard		Read the card text files line by line TStringAddFloat		Operator + of a String and a float Makefile		to compile and prepare the object libraries

-PrintEfficiencies	Print out efficiency
-ReadCard		Read the card text files line by line TStringAddFloat		Operator + of a String and a float

 ===BP===
 bp_a			Define  BP analysis class						superclass: dbx_a